Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

 where index $ s =\rm{L,R}$ is referred to the observing stations and index ${a}_{s} = 0,1$ parameterizes output ports of both BS's: $ \{ {a = 1}_{L},{a =2}_{L} \} \equiv \{ c,d \}$ and $ \{ {a = 1}_{R},{a =2}_{R} \} \equiv \{ g,h \}$.

-To observe the two-photon quantum interference effects we calculate the fourth-order coherence function $\Gamma_{1,2}^{a_{L},a_{R}}$, which determines the rate of coincidences between pairs of detectors placed at the BS output ports.
-In our observation scheme, according to \eqref{field_operator_init}, $\Gamma_{1,2}^{a_{L},a_{R}}$ will equal:
+To observe the two-photon quantum interference effects we calculate the fourth-order coherence function $\Gamma_{1,2}^{a_{L},a_{R}}(\tau)$, which determines the rate of coincidences between pairs of detectors placed at the BS output ports, and we denote the time difference between detections here as $\tau$.
+In our observation scheme, according to \eqref{field_operator_init}, $\Gamma_{1,2}^{a_{L},a_{R}}(\tau)$ will equal: